Senzing/awesome/README.md

 1. [senzing-api-server](https://github.com/Senzing/senzing-api-server) - Server of Senzing REST API.
 1. [senzing-environment](https://github.com/Senzing/senzing-environment) - Create an environment to use Senzing in a project / virtual environment style.
 1. [senzing-package](https://github.com/Senzing/senzing-package) - Python tool for installing Senzing package.
-1. [stream-loader](https://github.com/Senzing/stream-loader) - Python tool for loading Senzing G2 from RabbitMQ, Kafka, URL-addressable file, or STDIN.
+1. [stream-loader](https://github.com/Senzing/stream-loader) - Python tool for loading Senzing G2 from RabbitMQ, Kafka, AWS SQS, URL-addressable file, or STDIN.
 1. [stream-logger](https://github.com/Senzing/stream-logger) - A utility for dumping the contents of a stream to a log.
 1. [stream-producer](https://github.com/Senzing/stream-producer) - Produce a stream from different input formats.